Is your vacuum sealer not sealing properly?

 #1 Dry Your Bag

-In order to properly vacuum seal your bags, and the food inside them, your appliance must come into contact with a dry surface.
+To properly vacuum seal your bags and the food inside them, your vacuum sealer must come into contact with a dry surface.

-I know how this might seem counterintuitive, especially when the heating bar’s temperature should be able to easily shrug off any excess moisture, but even all that heat can’t make up for the humidity in the bag.
+I know how it can seem counterintuitive, especially when the heating bar’s temperature should be able to shrug off any excess moisture easily, but even all that heat can’t make up for the humidity in the bag.

-Solution: Carefully wipe the sealing end of your bag after you’re done putting your food inside it.
-This will allow your appliance to seal it properly, and hopefully solve this problem.
+To solve the issue, you’ll need to carefully wipe the sealing end of your bag after putting your food inside it.
+Doing so will allow your appliance to seal properly.

-Please try to use a disposable kitchen towel or a napkin when cleaning off juice from raw chicken or other meats, as using a cloth or anything else you might reuse later, could put you at risk of catching salmonella.
+Try using a disposable kitchen towel or a napkin when cleaning off juice from raw chicken or other meats, as using a cloth or anything else you’ll reuse later, could put you at risk of catching salmonella.

-Most vacuum sealer bags are designed to hold a specific amount of food inside them.
-Exceeding this limit can compromise your unit’s ability to create a proper seal.
+You see, most vacuum sealer bags are designed to hold a specific amount of food.
+Overfilling the bag can compromise your unit’s ability to create a proper seal.

-Solution: Read your user manual again.
-You’ll probably find in there the maximum recommended filling capacity of every bag that you own.
+Please read the manufacturer’s manual, as you’ll probably find in there the maximum recommended filling capacity of every bag you own.

-Alternatively, if you constantly find yourself in the need to store and preserve larger batches, you can always consider getting either a bigger appliance, or larger bags.
+However, if you constantly need to store and preserve larger batches, I recommend getting a bigger vacuum sealer or larger bags.

 You can easily find them in all shapes and sizes at online marketplaces.